Roofing dumpster rental in Ann Arbor

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: these materials punish a standard container.
-For such tear-offs, we route a reinforced 30-yard bin with a heavier floor plate and ribbed sides.
-We cap the fill volume well below the visual rim to ensure the axle weight stays legal; our lowboy transport then handles the load.
-For lighter projects, we offer a general construction debris service that handles mixed loads with ease.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
+For these jobs, we route in a reinforced 30-yard low-wall container with a heavier floor plate; we cap the fill volume well below the visual rim so the axle weight stays legal.
+We set these on a lowboy for stability.
+For lighter mixed materials, we offer our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover